 The Theodore Roosevelt Birthplace Museum

-The Theodore Roosevelt Birthplace Museum particularly intrigued me.
+The Theodore Roosevelt Birthplace National Historic Site particularly intrigued me.
 I knew a bit about him and his presidency, but the house was billed as being renovated to the period when he was a child, and I love that sort of thing.
 Walking through recreated rooms helps me imagine what life was like for the people involved.

-Roosevelt lived in this house in what is now the Greenwich Village neighborhood in Lower Manhattan until he was 14.
+Roosevelt was born in this house in 1858 and lived here in what is now the Greenwich Village neighborhood in Lower Manhattan until he was 14.
 Because it is a national historic site, admission is free.

 You can’t wander around randomly, but there are regular tours.
 On the day I went, we were guided by an enthusiastic young woman named Lindsey.